run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/communication-and-notification/chat/chat.md

 Chat can be used in three ways:

--   Manual: exchange of messages between several types of users (e.g.: requester and attendant) on a CITSmart instance;
+-   Manual: exchange of messages between several types of users (e.g.: requester and attendant) on a 4biz instance;

 -   Automatic: used for messaging between user and a virtual assistant - via Chatbot, using Anuva artificial intelligence;